gogs/gogs/docker/README.md

         |-- data
         |-- log

+#### Custom Directory

+The "custom" directory may not be obvious in Docker environment.
+The `/var/gogs/gogs` (in the host) and `/data/gogs` (in the container) is already the "custom" directory and you do not need to create another layer but directly edit corresponding files under this directory.

 ### Volume With Data Container

 If you're more comfortable with mounting data to a data container, the commands you execute at the first time will look like as follows: